 The notes initially will be represented by one or more Global Notes deposited with The Depository Trust Company, referred to as DTC, and registered in the name of a nominee of DTC.
 Except as described in the prospectus, the notes will be available for purchase in denominations of \$1,000 principal amount, and integral multiples thereof, in book-entry form only.
 Unless and until certificated notes are issued under the limited circumstances described in the prospectus, no beneficial owner of a note shall be entitled to receive a definitive certificate representing a note.
-So long as the notes are represented by the Global Notes, any payments in of the Global Notes.
+So long as the notes are represented by the Global Notes, any payments in respect of the notes will be made to DTC or its nominee, as the registered owner of the Global Notes.
 See "Description of Debt Securities -- Global Securities" in the accompanying prospectus.